sylvain-meunier/stageL3/Rapport/rapport.typ

   [#figure(image("../Spectros/Mozart_sonata.png", width: 100%), caption: [First duplication])], [#figure(image("../Spectros/Mozart_sonata.png", width: 100%), caption: [Second duplication]) <fixpoint>]
 )

+As the previous figures suggest, one can verify that @quanti_curves only contains $3$ fixpoints by following each line and checking that the end point of the first duplication is the same as for the second duplication.\

+The following proposition is actually a conjecture at the time being, for we did not have time to formally prove it.

+#proposition[If the tempo at times $t_1$ and $t_N$ is the same, $N in NN$, then the correct tempo curve is a fixpoint for the section $(t_1, ..., t_N)$ of a performance $(t_n)$.]
-#proposition[The correct tempo curve is a fix point]
+#corollary[The correct tempo curve for a duplicated performance is the duplicated correct tempo curve for the initial performance.]

 @ann1 explains that reversing the performance allows for verifying a tempo curve, since any formal tempo is correct when reversed in time.
-One can verify that the notion of fix points is actually a more subtle way to discriminate tempo curves, and that all fix points are actually correct when reversed in time, since the computation minimises a distance, that is thus symetrical.
+One can verify that the notion of fixpoints is actually a more subtle way to discriminate tempo curves, and that all fixpoints are actually correct when reversed in time, since the computation minimises a distance, that is thus symetrical.

-== résultats évaluation (comparaison avec 3)
+#proposition[For all partial performance $(t_n)_(n in [| 0, N|]), N in NN$, there is a fixpoint among the potential paths given by @find_potential_path.]

+== Raw results and comparison with @score_based

+The tempo curves presented hereafter have all been obtained on performances that do not contain abrupt tempo changes...

+@raw_output presents the potential tempo curves over time, expressed in seconds (black dots) and actual canonical tempo (blue little stars), with a logarithmic tempo scale (in BPM).
+In this case, the canonical tempo clearly indicates a @rallentando at the end of the piece, hence the previous remarks about fixpoints cannot be applied to discriminate tempo curves.

-#figure(image("../Spectros/new_image.png", width: 100%), caption: [Potential tempo curves (black dots) and canonical tempo (blue little stars) with logarithmic tempo scale in BPM by time units for a performance of Bach, Italian Concerto.])
+#figure(image("../Spectros/new_image.png", width: 100%), caption: [Potential tempo curves and canonical tempo for a performance of J-S. Bach, Italian Concerto, BWV 971]) <raw_output>

+@esti_result displays that the estimator approach is very sensitive to tempo octaves.
+Here, we only plotted values in the range [10, 100].
+Even though, the associated transcription appears satisfying, there would need for an actual formatting of said transcription in order to obtain satisfying tempo values.
+Such formatting is done on @esti_result2, where one can see the tempo curve hinted by the estimator approach, that is actually really similar to the mean of the canonical tempo presented for instance in @naive_curve, though less unstable.
+However, such an approach needs for post-processing, and a way to determine the constant factor (obtained _via_ _Large et al._ model here).\
+On the other hand, the quantized approach appears also more stable than the methods presented in @score_based, as shown by @large_quanti, without requiring such heavy post-processing.

+#figure(image("../Figures/compar_II_III.png", width: 100%), caption: [Comparison of different models for the previous performance of J-S. Bach, Italian Concerto, BWV 971]) <esti_result>

+#figure(image("../Figures/compar_II_III_2.png", width: 100%), caption: [Comparison of different models for the previous performance of J-S. Bach, Italian Concerto, BWV 971]) <esti_result2>

+#figure(image("../Figures/compar_large_quanti.png", width: 100%), caption: [Comparison of different models for a performance of M. Ravel, _Pavane pour une infante défunte_]) <large_quanti>

 = Applications